 What is a self-sufficient garden?

-A self-sufficient garden is one that can feed a person or a family year-round.
+A self-sufficient garden can feed a person or a family year-round.
 Back in the day, it was known as a victory garden, where families had to grow as much food as possible to sustain themselves during the war.
-Choosing the right crops to grow was crucial as some are better than others to grow for self-sufficiency.
+Therefore, choosing the right crops to grow was crucial, as some are better than others to grow for self-sufficiency.

-But other factors also contribute to having a successful experience in growing most of your food.
-Number one is changing your mindset from a consumer to a producer and then switching abundance to acceptance.
+Other factors may also contribute to having a successful experience growing your food.
+Number one is changing your mindset from a consumer to a producer and switching from seeking abundance to acceptance.

 How big should a self-sufficient garden be?

-On average, 1/4 to 2 acres is the ideal size for a self-sufficient garden.
-But it all depends on what you want to grow and how many people you are going to feed.
-The suggested number is 200 sqft per person.
+On average, 1/4 to 2 acres is ideal for a self-sufficient garden.
+However, it depends on what you want to grow and how many people you intend to feed.
+The suggested number allocates 200 sqft per person.

 With that said, 200 sqft is plenty to grow many crops that can feed a family of six if used wisely.
-It might not reach self-sufficiency at 100%, but it will provide a lot of fresh and healthy food.
+It might not reach self-sufficiency at 100%, but it will provide a lot of fresh and healthy food for a given season.

-How to choose the right crops for a self-sufficient garden?
+Choose the right crops for a self-sufficient garden

-Once you set up the garden, it is time to make choices on what to grow in it.
-Beginner gardeners tend to get carried away when flipping seeds catalog pages.
-They just want to get all and grow it all.
-However, it is wiser to make a list of possible crops to grow, then narrow it down according to the following criteria.
+Once you set up the garden, it is time to choose what to grow in it.
+Most gardeners tend to get carried away when flipping seeds catalog pages, and they just want to get and grow it all.
+However, it is wiser to make a list of possible crops to grow, and then narrow it down according to the following criteria.

-- Love: Start by choosing the crops you really enjoy eating.
-This will keep you motivated when you feel like nothing is working.
+- Love: Start by choosing the crops you enjoy eating.
+It will keep you motivated when disappointment strikes.

-- Nutritious: After all, the purpose of growing a garden is to get the highest nutrition possible.
-All vegetables are nutritious, but some are more valuable to grow in the back garden than others.
+- Nutritious: After all, growing a garden is to get the highest nutrition possible.
+All vegetables are nutritious, but some are more valuable to grow yourself than others.

-- Easy to grow: Not all crops are created equal some are easy to grow, others are more demanding.
-When you are trying to feed a family, you certainly are looking for crops that won’t require more attention than you can provide.
+- Easy to grow: Not all crops are created equal.
+Some are easy to grow; others are more demanding.
+When you are trying to feed a family, you should look for crops that won’t require more attention than you can provide.

-- Productivity: Choosing productive plants will raise your harvest per square foot.
+- Productivity: Choosing productive plants will increase the harvest per square foot.

-- Easy to save seeds: Saving your seeds is another step to reaching self-sufficiency.
-It also increases the quality of your crops in the long run by becoming better adapted to your garden environment.
+- Easy to save seeds: Saving your seeds is another step toward self-sufficiency.
+It also increases the quality of your crops in the long run by becoming better adapted to your garden’s environment.

 Check out my other post on how to double your small garden’s harvest to learn how to plan your garden for maximum productivity.
 Now let’s get to the crops that will make it into the list.

-Peppers are a great choice for a self-sustaining garden.
+Peppers are an excellent choice for a self-sustaining garden.
 One plant produces more than a pound of fruit through the growing season.
-They are fairly easy to grow once you find the variety that works for your area.
-Also, there are many ways to keep the overflow of the extra harvest as well.
+They are relatively easy to grow once you find the variety that works for your area.
+Also, there are many ways to keep the overflow of the extra harvest.

-Tomatoes are the number one plants grown by home gardeners.
-They are quick, productive for the space they occupy.
-The wide range of varieties to choose from ensures that there is a variety for every garden.
+Tomatoes are the number one plant grown by home gardeners.
+They are quick and productive for the space they occupy.
+The wide range of varieties to choose from ensures a type for every garden.
 There are also many ways to preserve for the offseason.

-This might come as a surprise, but if you want a quick cool-season crop, try growing Chinese cabbage.
+It might come as a surprise, but if you want a quick cool-season crop to grow, try growing Chinese cabbage.
 It takes a lot less time to mature than any other brassica and is very easy to grow from seed.
-It does not require extensive tending except managing cabbage loopers, which is not that hard.
+It does not require extensive tending except for managing cabbage loopers, which is not that hard.

 4- Leafy greens